Volkswagen Passat (B8): Traffic congestion assistance

-Trailer Assist
+Trailer assistance

 The system allows automatic parking with an attached tow trailer.

 Safety

 Powertrains

 The B8 Passat was initially available with two TSI petrol and four TDI diesel powertrains that produce more power than their equivalents from the B7 without changing displacement.
 The 2.0 TDI engine is available in three configurations, with two being equipped with selective catalytic reduction (SCR) catalysators to reduce the emission of nitrogen oxide.

 Every engine with the exception of the SCR-equipped 2.0 TDI engines is mated to a six-speed transmission with an optional six-speed or seven-speed dual-clutch transmission.
 A 4Motion all-wheel drive drivetrain is available as standard for the strongest SCR TDI and TSI engines and optional for the mid-tier SCR TDI variant.

 Every engine is based on 4Motion/BlueMotion Technology and is turbocharged inline-four.
 In 2015, four additional petrol and two diesel engines became available.
 In 2015, Passat received two more powerful petrol engines, marketing it as Passat R-Line, which was however shortly thereafter discontinued.